STRussell0/bootstrap-boilerplate/README.md

 ## Documentation

-You can find more information regarding Bootstrap [On their website](https://getbootstrap.com/docs/4.5/getting-started/introduction/)
+You can find more information regarding Bootstrap [on their website](https://getbootstrap.com/docs/4.5/getting-started/introduction/)

 Be sure to check out the left hand side for the list of sections which include: